Integrating Market Systems Development and the Graduation Approach in Uganda

 Key Findings from the SMILES Project

 Another key finding is the importance of community-based trainers and coaches.
-These individuals, often from the same communities as the project’s participants, bridge the gap between households and PSAs.
-They help households understand and engage with new market opportunities, and they lend credibility to PSAs, in part because they are seen as neutral parties who do not have a financial stake in the business.
+These project staff, often from the same communities as the project’s participants, bridge the gap between households and PSAs.
+They support households to understand and engage with new market opportunities, and they give credibility to PSAs, in part because they are seen as neutral parties who do not have a financial stake in the business.

 The SMILES project also highlights the need for adapted monitoring, evaluation, and learning (MEL) systems to measure the success of integrated programs.
 The traditional graduation approach typically focuses on household-level outcomes, while MSD interventions focus more on measuring systemic changes in the market.
 The SMILES project had to combine both to ensure that its MEL system could accurately measure the impact of its integrated activities.

 Finally, the project found that clear communication and expectation-setting with PSAs are crucial for successful integration.
-PSAs need a robust orientation to fully understand how their interventions fit within the timeline for graduation activities.
-In the SMILES project, some PSAs were not involved in the preparation for the asset transfer, resulting in lower-than-expected investments by households in PSA-related activities.
-Future programs can avoid this shortfall by providing PSAs with detailed information sessions that cover the graduation approach, including the timing of key activities such as asset transfers.
+PSAs need a robust orientation to fully understand how to align their interventions with the timeline for graduation activities.
+In the SMILES project, some PSAs were not consulted during preparation for the asset transfer, resulting in lower-than-expected investments by households in goods and services offered by PSAs.
+Future programs can avoid this shortfall by providing PSAs with detailed information sessions that cover the graduation approach, including the timing of key activities such as asset transfers, to ensure that PSAs are ready to respond to an increase in market demand as a result of the project-sponsored asset transfer.

 Challenges and Opportunities